 Note: "Primary Admissions" refers to all patients except those treated and released from the emergency department within 6 hours of emergency department arrival.

-Injury Type Distribution of Patients: Primary Admissions Only
+Age Distribution of Patients: Primary Admissions Only (June 2019 to May 2020)

 Note: "Primary Admissions" refers to all patients except those treated and released from the emergency department within 6 hours of emergency department arrival.